A Look Back on FGGH History: The Thanksgiving Day Race

 Thanksgiving Day Races Facts:

-- They are among the top ten longest standing races in the world!
+- They were among the top ten longest-standing races in the world!

-- The races attract international participants, read the Spanish runner’s story on GuelphToday.com
+- The races attracted international participants, read the Spanish runner’s story on GuelphToday.com

-- The 2016 races were the largest in it’s recent history with just shy of 600 racers.
+- The 2016 races were the largest in their recent history with just shy of 600 racers.